 let this be known in all the earth.

 6 Shout aloud and sing for joy, O royal Zion,

 for great in your midst is the Holy One of Israel.

-10 All your works shall give thanks to you, O Lord,
+10 All your works praise you, O Lord, *

 on your lips and in your heart’

 (that is, the word of faith that we proclaim); 9because if you confess with your lips that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 10For one believes with the heart and so is justified, and one confesses with the mouth and so is saved.
 11The scripture says, ‘No one who believes in him will be put to shame.’
 12For there is no distinction between Jew and Greek; the same Lord is Lord of all and is generous to all who call on him.
 13For, ‘Everyone who calls on the name of the Lord shall be saved.’

 14 But how are they to call on one in whom they have not believed?
 And how are they to believe in one of whom they have never heard?
 And how are they to hear without someone to proclaim him?
 15And how are they to proclaim him unless they are sent?
 As it is written, ‘How beautiful are the feet of those who bring good news!’
 16But not all have obeyed the good news;* for Isaiah says, ‘Lord, who has believed our message?’
 17So faith comes from what is heard, and what is heard comes through the word of Christ.